-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or

 Please refer to the section "Our funds" on our website: https://dnbam.com/.
 The fund and a specific share class can be selected where you will find more information in the document called "Sustainability related disclosures".